 Why it's important

-- In order to leverage this flaw, a threat actor needs to access the API.
-Restricting API access to known systems is a great defense-in-depth strategy that can limit exposure to these types of vulnerabilities.
+In order to leverage this flaw, a threat actor needs to access the API.
+Restricting API access to known systems is a great defence-in-depth strategy that can limit exposure to these types of vulnerabilities.